orest-d/quals/doc/quantile_regression.md

 Let's start with plain linear least squares:
 We have input features (independent variable) $X_{sp}$ and dependent variable $y_s$, where $s$ index runs over samples and $p$ over the parameters.
-Residuals measure the deviation of the actual observation $\y_s$ and fit (regression-based prediction):
+Residuals measure the deviation of the actual observation $y_s$ and fit (regression-based prediction):
 $$ \varepsilon_s = \sum_p X_{sp}a_p - y_s$$
 Though this can be elegantly expressed in matrix form simply as